 Wander around Brera.

 Spending a few hours in Brera was probably my favorite experience while visiting Milan.
 Located in the northwestern part of town not far from the Duomo, this neighborhood is picturesque, charming, and boasts plenty of cafes, taverns, and small shops.
 Wander around like you have no place to be ( do you?), and get lost in the romance of Brera.
-Mike and I stopped at Taverna Borgo Antico and shared an excellent bottle of Italian chardonnay and a tasty Caprese salad.
+I stopped at Taverna Borgo Antico and sipped an excellent Italian chardonnay and a tasty Caprese salad.
 Delizioso!